The Origin of Humanity: Who Was the First Person on Earth?

 Namely, many cultures have creation myths that describe the origin of humans as a divine act of a god or gods.
 These myths often involve a first human or pair of humans who are created by a deity.
 While these myths are not scientific nor evolutionary, they do provide some insight into the cultural and historical context in which they were created.

-And so, let’s first start with the evolutionary view going back to first primates.
+And so, let’s first start with the evolutionary and scientific view going back to the first primates.

 Evolution of Primates – 10 Events in Human Evolution